 As they become older, these good oral hygiene habits become part of their daily lives—for their betterment.
 Continue to teach 2x daily brushing for 2 minutes each time, flossing once a day, and make regular appointments at the dentist for professional cleanings every 6 mos.
 Never again will your child be so eager to please you, so take advantage.
 Never again will your child believe you are so knowledgeable, so keep that quiet.
 Once the terrible teen years begin, with all the contrarianism, at least you will have secretly brainwashed them into not even thinking about ignoring their teeth.

-If you’d like more education about early oral health care, call Dr. Preece, Church & Associates and our helpful team at Preece, Church & Associates.
+If you’d like more education about early oral health care, call Dr. Austin R. Church DDS and our helpful team at Austin R. Church DDS and Associates Pediatric Dentistry.
 Phone: 817-741-6100, or come by our office in Fort Worth, Texas.